doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 ```

 **Notice** how the `ManyToManyField` is now replaced by the `ArrayModelField`.
 To display the Array field in Django Admin, a `Form` for the field must be present.
 Since the array is made up of abstract `Author` models, the form can be easily created by using a `ModelForm`.
-If you do not specify a `ModelForm` for your array  models and pass it though the `model_form_class` argument, Djongo will automatically generate a `ModelForm` for you.
+If you do not specify a `ModelForm` for your array  models in the `model_form_class` argument, Djongo will automatically generate a `ModelForm` for you.

 ### Django Admin